midnqp/alhamd-vanilla/README.txt

 * Node.js uses V8, the fastest Javascript engine we know and love.

 --- Maintainability
 Module-Oriented Programming, in opposition to OOP, for scalable applications.
 Don't modularise/split unless things are way too unmaintainable.
+Without OOP, some perceive this world as a lie, but:
+			"GNU C doesn't have OOP.
+Linux kernel is built in C, without OOP.
+And, linux kernel has 15 million lines of code."

 -- Performance
 Most JS frameworks are built with the help of Node.js, and are slow mostly because they add too much abstraction.